cnwzhjs/onemake/README.md

 onemake
 =======

-onemake is C/C++ build system built for Orandea Game Engine (open sourced as openoge).
+onemake is a C/C++ build system built for Orandea Game Engine (open sourced as openoge).

 It is design to fit following requirements: